 I hate scarves around my neck because of how they restrict my head and shoulder movement.
-But a buff is so thin, you barely feel it.
+But the buff is so thin, I barely feel it.
 Even pulled over my lower face, it didn’t restrict my breathing at all.

 If you like your tutorials delivered with an English accent, you’re gonna love this three minutes of original buff tutorial video.

 Here’s a list of things you should have in your basic mountain hiking kit.